pieterberg/Smartie-Sorter/sorting.md

 ### 2.2.
 Default Values

-The default values when powering on the Smartie Sorter 3000 are given by Table 1.
+The default values of the three operating property are given by Table 1.
+These values have been hard-coded into the Arduino script and represent the values that the operating properties will have when powering on the Smartie Sorter 3000.

-Table 1: Default values
+Table 1: The default values of the operating properties

 | Property         | Default Value |
 |------------------|---------------|